-Sun Moon Lake is the largest lake in Taiwan and the site of one of the world’s most beautiful bike paths according to CNN.
-It’s also home to Ita Thao Shopping Street which has a wealth of delicious street food for you to choose from.
+Sun Moon Lake is the largest lake in Taiwan and home to what CNN calls one of the most beautiful bike paths in the world.
+It’s also home to Ita Thao Shopping Street which boasts a wealth of delicious Taiwanese street food for you to choose from.

 Things to Try: Gua bao, aruzay fish